The fundamental note / lowest tone of this 34" Eclipse Wind Gong is around E1-9 or 41 Hertz.

-This 34" Deep Wave Wind Gong is very unique.
+This 34" Eclipse Wind Gong is very unique.
 Depending on your mallet choice you can highlight the deep low E3 or you can bring out the overtones of A#3 and C4 which create a beautiful harmonic chord.
 The bonus is this gong sings perfect pitch so it will sing in tune with crystal singing bowls.

 A Chinese wind gong is a flat disc of bronze that has been hand hammered until it sings the most beautiful sound.
 A traditional wind gong has been fully lathed to remove all of the black finish that was created by the forging process in its creation.